aws-amplify/amplify-js/docs/media/api_guide.md

 ```

-For mutations, a `mutation` function will be provided in the render prop function.
-This function returns a promise that resolves with the result of the GraphQL mutation.
+For mutations, a `mutation` function needs to be provided with `Connect` component. `mutation` returns a promise that resolves with the result of the GraphQL mutation.

 ```js
 class CreateEvent extends React.Component {